 With the help of a dairy farm business loan, one can use the funds for numerous purposes.
 Some of the purposes include:

 Individuals who wish to apply for a dairy farm business loan must submit a few documents to the lender before their application can be accepted.
-These documents include photographs, land records, project reports and proof of identity.
-If the individual requires funds to establish a new small dairy unit with only two to four mulch cattle, a project report need not necessarily be required.
-However, project reports are essential for commercial dairy units.

 The applicant will have to obtain a few security documents from the branch, including the CHA-II (Composite Hypothecation Agreement).
 This document should include clauses on non-diversion of securitisation and funds, or annexure as per Br Cir No 97/186 dated 8th March, 2004.
 Also required is the DP Note, L-515, Deed of Declaration of Land whenever required or legal or Equitable Mortgage.
 The applicant will also have to furnish Third Party Guarantee (OD-194), where required.